(Thanks to the nice people at the bottom of the page for some gems . Your joke or gem could go here, too. Just e-mail me.)

 Here are interesting facts about the whole numbers up to 9,999.

 Here's all about Tom Lehrer's new math.
-Try this site for his song on the elements.
+Try this site for his song on the elements in the periodic table.

 If you want a theorem named after you, read on!